• Skip to main content

 How the IRS Garnishes Wages

 When the IRS decides to garnish wages, it follows a specific process designed to give taxpayers notice and an opportunity to resolve their tax debt.
 The IRS typically sends a final notice of intent to levy, which informs the taxpayer that garnishment will begin if the debt is not addressed.
 This notice is sent to the taxpayer’s last known address and provides a 30-day window to resolve the debt, request an appeal, or make other arrangements.
-If no action is taken, the IRS instructs the employer to withhold a portion of the employee’s paycheck and send it directly to the IRS.
+If no action is taken, the IRS issues a wage garnishment order to the employer, instructing them to withhold a portion of the employee’s paycheck and send it directly to the IRS.
 The amount the IRS takes is determined by factors such as your filing status, number of dependents, and the standard deduction.
+The IRS determines the garnishment amount based on these specific criteria, as well as standards for living expenses and your disposable income.
 Unlike other creditors, who usually need a court order to garnish wages, the IRS can proceed after sending the required notices.
 Employers are legally required to comply with the IRS notice, and failure to do so can result in penalties.
 If you receive a final notice of intent to levy, it’s important to act quickly to resolve the debt, appeal the garnishment, or negotiate a payment plan before your wages are garnished.

 How much per month can IRS garnish wages?

 There are exceptions to this rule, however, that could protect some or all of your earnings from wage garnishment.
 In certain cases, such as bankruptcy court orders or specific tax debts, limitations apply to how much can be garnished.
+Setting up monthly payments or other payment arrangements with the IRS can also help stop or reduce wage garnishment by addressing your federal tax debt directly.
 Contact our tax attorney at Damiens Law Firm for more information about ways to stop wage garnishment.

 How much do you have to owe before the IRS garnishes wages?